dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 ]
 ```

-I did the analysis for a sub sample of 1000 analysis per user and for all the edits the user made since the creation of his account.
+I did the analysis for a sub sample of 1000 analysis per user and for all the edits the user made since the creation of his account using Wikipedia's user API.

 With the small set for 1000 edits per user :